refinedev/refine/documentation/blog/2022-09-13-react-memo.md

 ## What is Memoization ?
 Memoization is an optimization technique that allows us to store the last computed value or object from a resource-intensive function.
 It allows us to bypass the function's costly computations when the function is called with the same parameters repeatedly.

-In React, memoization is used for optimizing the performance of an app by preventing unnecessary renders of components participating in the component hierarchy and by caching callbacks and values of expensive utility functions.
+In React, **memoization** is used for optimizing the performance of an app by preventing unnecessary renders of components participating in the component hierarchy and by caching callbacks and values of expensive utility functions.

 As React is all about rendering components in the virtual DOM prior to updating the actual Document Object Model in the browser, a lot of memory and time is wasted on useless renderings due to unaccounted for state updates.
 Using memoization in the right way helps in better use of computing resources in an app.

 On the other hand, using it the wrong way can rip us off the benefits.
 Not only that, on the flip side of unnecessary re-renderings, unnecessary memoization can sometimes cost more than ignoring memoization - eventually hurting performance.

 ## Project Setup
-This series is more of a demo than a coding tutorial, as I've made the code already available in this [GitHub repo](https://github.com/anewman15/react-memoization).
+This series is more of a demo than a coding tutorial, as we've made the code already available in this [GitHub repo](https://github.com/refinedev/react-memoization).
 All the components have been coded ahead of time, and we'll use **_commenting out_** and **_uncommenting_** on the existing code to discuss different aspects of the above mentioned memoization methods.

 We'll follow the impact of memoization mainly from the browser's console.
 I'll be using Google Chrome, and recommend it for the demonstration.

 In order to get everything up and running, please follow these steps:

-1. Clone the `react-memoization` project from [this repo](https://github.com/anewman15/react-memoization) to a folder of your choice.
+1. Clone the `react-memoization` project from [this repo](https://github.com/refinedev/react-memoization) to a folder of your choice.
 2. Navigate to the cloned folder and open it in your code editor.
 3. Run `yarn install` to install all npm packages.
 4. Run `yarn start` to start the server.